DEpt-metagenom/QPPL/README.md

 ## Citation

-If used, please refer to this Github repository.
+If you use this piece of software, please refer to the following presentation:
+Z. Halász et al. (2025).
+An automated pipeline to genotype bacteriophages using third generation sequencing.
+ESCMID Global, ePoster E0539, Vienna